 Lavenham is often regarded as the best-preserved example of a medieval wool town in England.

 It has a history dating back to the Saxon times and there is evidence of a market charter being granted by Henry III in 1257.

 By the 14th-century, the weaving industry was a main source of trade for the country’s economy and this meant that Lavenham was able to thrive.

-By the Tudor period, this tiny town was the fourth wealthiest in all of England!
+By the Tudor period, this tiny town was the fourteenth wealthiest in all of England!
 The Lavenham Guildhall, or the Guild of Corpus Christi, was set up to regulate the wool trading here.